Originally published: 3/6/2019 Updated 9/24/2021

-When the jailer discovered that the prisoners had not escaped he knew that there was something supernatural going on.
+When the jailer discovered that the prisoners had not escaped, he knew that something supernatural was going on.
 He knew that God had intervened.
-He fell on his knees before these men of God and he humbled himself as we are instructed to do in
+He fell on his knees before these men of God, and he humbled himself as we are instructed to do in

 1 Peter 5:6 says 6 Humble yourselves therefore under the mighty hand of God, that he may exalt you in due time:

-The 30thverse in Acts 16 says that the jailer asked one of the most important questions that every human being must ask:
+The 30thverse in Acts 16 says that the jailer asked one of the most critical questions that every human being must ask:

 30 And brought them out, and said, Sirs, what must I do to be saved?

-When we realize the truth of our need to be saved we must take advantage of the opportunity for salvation that God presents.
+When we realize the truth of our need to be saved, we must take advantage of the opportunity for salvation that God presents.
 That opportunity may be a tract that someone hands you on a street corner or a blog that you just “happened” to read.
-It might be a song that you hear, or it might be a message such as the one you are reading now entitled “What Must I Do To Be Saved?”
-How God gets the message to you does not matter.
-What does matter is the fact that it might be your one and only, your first or last opportunity to get yourself right with God.
+It might be a song that you hear, or it might be a message like the one you are reading now entitled “What Must I Do To Be Saved?”
+How God gets the news to you does not matter.
+What does matter is that it might be your one and only, your first or last opportunity to get yourself right with God.

 Some of you may have heard the Word of God preached in times past, but it didn’t really sink in that it was meant for you.
 You could be the one who suddenly realizes that you have been given at least one opportunity to be saved, but you rejected it.
-Well, for you it is not too late because this is another opportunity given to you.
-Some individuals reject their opportunity for salvation, thinking that time is on their side or that God will continue to give additional time and opportunities in the future.
+Well, for you, it is not too late because this is another opportunity given to you.
+Some individuals reject their chance for salvation, thinking that time is on their side or that God will continue to provide additional time and opportunities in the future.
 But what you need to know is that that type of thinking is of the Devil.
 He will continue to entice you to wait and accept the invitation “the next time” it’s offered.
 He will continue to encourage you to procrastinate until you are in Hell.
-“Do it the next time”, he will say, until it’s too late for you.
+“Do it the next time,” he will say until it’s too late for you.

 Hebrews 3:15 says Today if ye will hear his voice, harden not your heart.